Best Putters For High Handicappers 2026: Tested And Reviewed

 Length Of Putter

-The length of the putter you use typically depends on a few factors:
+The correct length of the putter you use typically depends on a few factors:

 • Your height - it stands to reason that, on average, a taller person will need a longer putter while someone shorter will need a shorter putter.